KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 CO: OCo. _blodon_ Co. _bledzhan_
 PIE: \*bʰleh₃- "blossom, flower" (IEW: 122)
 COGN: Lat. _flōs_, OHG _bluot_
 ETYM: Gaul.
-PN _Blatuna_ is probably derived from the same root (Meid 2005: 187), cf. also the toponym _Blato-magus_.
+PN _Blatunais_ is probably derived from the same root (Meid 2005: 187), cf. also the toponym _Blato-magus_.
 PCelt. \*blātu- presupposes PIE \*bʰleh₃-tu-, an abstract nominal derivative ("blossoming"), but it is also compatible with \*bʰlh₃-tu-, and the zero-grade of the root is expected.
+The zero-grade of the root is attested in OHG blat "leaf", ToA pält "leaf".
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="blawo">\*blāwo- "yellow" (adj)</a>
 GOID: OIr. _blá_ [o]